-The City of Madison employs 14 full-time and 2 part-time law enforcement officers based out of City Hall at 116 W. Center Street.
+The City of Madison employs 14 full-time law enforcement officers based out of City Hall at 503 S. Highland Ave.

-DSU currently contracts the Madison Police Department to provide for the safety and security of DSU's campus.
+DSU currently contracts with the Madison Police Department to provide for the safety and security of DSU's campus.
 The law enforcement agreement between DSU and MPD ensures that a certified law enforcement officer is available during the academic calendar to engage in general law enforcement activities.